python-websockets/websockets/docs/design.rst

 Concurrency
 -----------

-Calling any combination of :meth:`~protocol.WebSocketCommonProtocol.recv`, :meth:`~protocol.WebSocketCommonProtocol.send`,
+Awaiting any combination of :meth:`~protocol.WebSocketCommonProtocol.recv`, :meth:`~protocol.WebSocketCommonProtocol.send`,
 :meth:`~protocol.WebSocketCommonProtocol.close`
 :meth:`~protocol.WebSocketCommonProtocol.ping`, or
-:meth:`~protocol.WebSocketCommonProtocol.pong` concurrently is safe, including multiple calls to the same method.
+:meth:`~protocol.WebSocketCommonProtocol.pong` concurrently is safe, including multiple calls to the same method, with one exception and one limitation.

+* **Only one coroutine can receive messages at a time.** This constraint avoids non-deterministic behavior (and simplifies the implementation).
+If a coroutine is awaiting :meth:`~protocol.WebSocketCommonProtocol.recv`, awaiting it again in another coroutine raises :exc:`RuntimeError`.

+* **Sending a fragmented message forces serialization.** Indeed, the WebSocket protocol doesn't support multiplexing messages.
+If a coroutine is awaiting :meth:`~protocol.WebSocketCommonProtocol.send` to send a fragmented message, awaiting it again in another coroutine waits until the first call completes.
+  This will be transparent in many cases.
+It may be a concern if the fragmented message is generated slowly by an asynchronous iterator.

-As shown above, receiving frames is independent from sending frames.
-That isolates :meth:`~protocol.WebSocketCommonProtocol.recv`, which receives frames, from the other methods, which send frames.
+Receiving frames is independent from sending frames.
+This isolates :meth:`~protocol.WebSocketCommonProtocol.recv`, which receives frames, from the other methods, which send frames.

-Methods that send frames also support concurrent calls.
 While the connection is open, each frame is sent with a single write.
 Combined with the concurrency model of :mod:`asyncio`, this enforces serialization.
+The only other requirement is to prevent interleaving other data frames in the middle of a fragmented message.

-After the connection is closed, sending a frame raises :exc:`~websockets.exceptions.ConnectionClosed`.
+After the connection is closed, sending a frame raises :exc:`~websockets.exceptions.ConnectionClosed`, which is safe.